 Another "spider woman" who has already had a film of her own in the works for a while is Madame Web.
 Despite suffering from blindness and paralysis, this supernatural, clairvoyant being has been known to be a very helpful guide to Spider-Man whenever he has been in need.

-A movie based on the Valiant comic Shadowman was greenlit back in 2017 with House Party director Reginald Hudlin and writers J. Michael Straczynski and Adam Simon attached.
+Another movie based on the Valiant comic called Shadowman was greenlit back in 2017 with House Party director Reginald Hudlin and writers J. Michael Straczynski and Adam Simon attached.
 Not many further developments have been made since regarding this movie about a New Orleans man given dark, supernatural abilities.

 Green Hornet And Kato (TBA)